Wraparound childcare – Information for providers

 Wraparound childcare briefing sessions for providers / training

-The Early Years and Childcare Service will be running a series of briefing sessions this term for all potential providers (schools, private or independent providers and childminders).
+The Early Years and Childcare Service will be running a series of briefing sessions for all potential providers (schools, private or independent providers and childminders) to outline the funding process.
 The sessions will be delivered by Microsoft Teams.
-There is no need to book just click on the Teams link to join.

 Supporting information and guidance on the wraparound programme is listed below: